yschaeff/raddr_switch/doc/protocol.md

 ALPHA, a role played by our MCU.
 This signal is called a GROWL.
 When hearing a GROWL a RABI will wake up and be on ALERT.

-While on ALERT, when HAULED at a RABI will produce a HOWL itself causing the next RABI to HOWL (if any left).
+While on ALERT, when HAULED at, a RABI will communicate its state and produce a HOWL itself causing the next RABI to HOWL (if any left).
 Otherwise it will copy the HAULS of its neighbours by a series of BARKS.

-To trigger the rest of the pack ALPHA will emit a GROWL to the highest ranked RABI (RABI0) followed by a HOWL.
+To trigger the rest of the pack, ALPHA will emit a GROWL to the highest ranked RABI (RABI0) followed by a HOWL.
 Then, ALPHA will listen to the lowest ranked RABI (RABIw) which will BARK all HAULS from the higher ranked RABIES and finally HAULS itself.